10 Facts about Vaccination

 6) There’s nothing equal about vaccine distribution

-Addressing this inequity is critical to protecting global health and preventing avoidable deaths.
+Closing this gap is essential to protecting global health and preventing avoidable deaths.
 This is why vaccine coverage is a standard for sponsored children.

 A child receiving his vaccine shot